firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ```

 ### BuyLimitExceeded
-Asset count limit exceeded for this round
+Price limit exceeded for this round

 ```solidity